top of page

 What is Occupational Therapy for ADHD?

-Occupational therapy for ADHD (Attention-Deficit/Hyperactivity Disorder) uses specialized techniques aimed at supporting individuals with ADHD better manage their lives, improve their functional abilities, and enhance their overall quality of life.
+Occupational therapy for ADHD (Attention-Deficit/Hyperactivity Disorder) uses specialized techniques aimed at supporting individuals with ADHD to better manage their lives, improve their functional abilities, and enhance their overall quality of life.
 OTs aim to address the impact of this condition on a person's ability to participate in activities that are important and meaningful to them.
 Addressing anxiety, depression, perfectionistic thinking, low self-esteem or other aspects of mental health is integral to this process.
 Using a holistic approach allows OTs to understand how each individual is impacted in their day-to-day lives.
 Evidence-based approaches I use include:

 • Cognitive behavioural therapy